SYNTHesse-GIT/mh5_cad/DOCS/assembly-torso.md

 ### Step 10

-Carefully place the assembled IO carrier board and the CM4 into the torso making sure that:
+Carefully place the assembled IO carrier board and the CM4 into the torso.
+You will have to position the board at an angle with the USB connectors (and the WiFi) tilted first in, insert the WiFi into the hole in the torso and then let the board slide in and down.
+Make sure that:

 * the fan cable is routed under the carrier board and then over the board between the USB and HDMI connector
 * the WiFi dongle is aligned with the lower cutout in the top of the torso and slides inside the neck